uci-inf-133/a1-personal-website-amoy9909/readme.txt

-4. What online resources did you consult when completing this assignment? (list specific URLs) https://codepen.io/androidcss/pen/yOopGp -> used this in addition to what was provided in class for creating the button itself
+4. What online resources did you consult when completing this assignment? (list specific URLs) https://codepen.io/androidcss/pen/yOopGp -> used this in addition to what was provided in class for creating the button itself https://www.shecodes.io/athena/42420-how-to-change-the-background-color-of-a-webpage-in-html -> learning how to change colors and sections

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?